Baqend/guide/src/topics/speed-kit/analyzer.md

 2. **Optimization Hints**: The analyzer provides suggestions on how to improve web performance for your website.
 3. **User-Centric**: The analyzer measures the *Speed Index* and the *First Meaningful Paint* (see [above](#when-is-a-website-fast)).
 4. **Possible Speedup**: The analyzer tells you how much faster your website will be, if you activate Speed Kit.
+5. **Video Comparison**: The analyzer captures the page load, so that you can literally see the effect that Speed Kit has.

 ### Measurement Setup